NNPDF/nnpdf/doc/sphinx/source/tutorials/futuretests.rst

   actions_:
     - report(main=True)

-A more complete Future Test example can be found in the `examples folder <https://github.com/NNPDF/nnpdf/blob/master/validphys2/examples/future_test_example.yaml>`_.
+A more complete (and runnable out-of-the-box) Future Test example can be found in the `examples folder <https://github.com/NNPDF/nnpdf/blob/master/validphys2/examples/future_test_example.yaml>`_.